Training & Qualifications /

 Under the new Tax Pathway candidates can complete the dual qualification in one of two ways:

-Students who progress to CTA and take the Awareness exam first would need to decide on their chosen Advisory papers beforehand, as the Awareness modules they sit cannot be in the same discipline.
+Students who progress to CTA and take the Awareness exam first would need to decide on their chosen Advanced Technical papers beforehand, as the Awareness modules they sit cannot be in the same discipline.

-It is no longer compulsory for two of the ATT papers to be Paper 1 Personal Tax and Paper 2 Business Tax and Accounting Principles.
+It is no longer compulsory for two of the ATT papers to be Paper 1 Personal Tax and Paper 2 Business Tax.

 Under the joint route, students can choose which of the six ATT papers they wish to study, offering an earlier chance to specialise in line with vocational roles.
 For example, this increased level of flexibility will allow a student working in estate planning to sit Paper 1 (Personal Tax) and Paper 5 (Inheritance Tax, Trusts and Estates), or alternatively, a student working with companies could sit Paper 2 (Business Tax) and Paper 4 (Corporation Tax).

 Under either option, the exemptions offered make the route to qualification more cost effective with a corresponding reduction in the required study time.